jalp14/GARITS/README.md

 **Setup**

+Move the OpenJFX SDK in your Docuemnts Folder

 Open Intellij and clone the project

+File -> Project Structure -> Libraries -> +

+Select the lib folder in your JavaFX folder

+Click Apply!

 File -> Preferences -> Appereance & Behaviour -> Path Variable : Add New